marsbroshok/mlops-labs/Lab-00-Environment-Setup/README.md

 ## Provisioning an AI Platform Notebook instance
 You use an **AI Platform Notebooks** instance as your primary experimentation/development workspace.
 Different labs use a different configuration of **AI Platform Notebooks** so make sure to check the lab's README file before starting.

-TFX/KFP labs use an **AI Platform Notebooks** instance based on a custom image container that has all components required for TFX/KFP development pre-installed.
+When running labs you use an **AI Platform Notebooks** instance based on a custom image container that has all components required for a given lab pre-installed.

-The process of creating the custom container image has been automated with  [Cloud Build](https://cloud.google.com/cloud-build/).
-To build the image and push it to your project's **Container Registry** use **Cloud Shell** to run the `build.sh` script from the `notebook-image` folder.
+The process of creating a custom container image has been automated with  [Cloud Build](https://cloud.google.com/cloud-build/).
+To build the image and push it to your project's **Container Registry** use **Cloud Shell** to run the `build.sh` script from the `notebook-images/[IMAGE_TYPE]` folder.
+Make sure to check the given lab's README for the required IMAGE_TYPE.

 ```
-cd notebook-image
+cd notebook-images/[IMAGE_TYPE]
 gcloud config set project [YOUR_PROJECT_ID]
 ./build.sh
 ```

 After the build completes, follow the  [instructions in AI Platform Notebooks Documentation](https://cloud.google.com/ai-platform/notebooks/docs/custom-container) to create an **AI Platform Notebook** instance.
-In the **Docker container image** field, enter the following image name: `gcr.io/[YOUR_PROJECT_NAME/tfx-kfp-dev:latest`.
+In the **Docker container image** field, enter the following image name: `gcr.io/[YOUR_PROJECT_NAME/[IMAGE_TYPE]`.